joebobs0n/python-lessons/lesson1.md

 ## Operators
 * `=` - Assign
   * assign right value to left
+  * left side must be assignable (variable)
   * example: `foo = 3` assigns integer 3 to variable `foo`
+  * advanced note: if a variable is being assigned to a variable, the pointer is assigned, not a copy, as everything is passed by reference in Python (this makes sense because everything in Python is a object)
 * `==` - Equivalent
   * returns `True` if both sides have the same value, otherwise `False`
   * example: `1 == (2/2)` returns `True`
   * example: `1 == 1.0` returns `True`
   * example: `1 == '1'` returns `False`
+  *
 * `>` - Greater than
   * returns `True` if left side value greater than right
 * `>=` - Greater than or equal to